dimondfendom123/Synapse-S/README.md

 Injection

 We managed to hide the sirhurt.exe or injection prompt by developing a custom injector that sirhurt.exe runs within.
 This can be turned off if you like, but injection indication is already validated through the injection grid process, each step of that injection process was rightfully programmed to validate the step.
-If you encounter any problems with injection, you can turn off indication logic in the experimental panel.
+If you encounter any problems with injection, you can turn off indication logic in the experimental panel.'

+Known Issues

+Synapse Blue did take alot of effort to develop, but nothings perfect, and it does come with a little bugs.
+Most effectively, when you close Synapse Blue, the application seems to crash and take a few seconds to actually close.
+This will be fixed in the near feature.

 Console